-Daniel Orozco is the author of short stories, such as the ones featured in the anthology Orientation and Other Stories.
+Daniel Orozco is the author of many short stories, included in anthologies such as The Best American Short Stories.

 Q: What is your method for overcoming writer’s block?